EON: A practical energy-preserving rough diffuse BRDF: Introduction

-Fujii thus proposed a second, simplified, modified qualitative model that we term the \emph{Fujii Oren--Nayar model} or FON, which we discuss in detail in Section~\ref{sec:FON}.
-The FON model is the dotted red curve in Figure~\ref{fig:brdf_plots}.
-This model was designed to closely match the shape of the \textit{fullON} model at lower computational cost while reducing energy loss and fixing the discontinuity artifact.
-While this model is brighter than \textit{fullON} in most cases, it is also energy conserving.
-However the FON model still does not preserve energy, and thus still appears to darken for high roughness values (and thus fails a ``white furnace'' test).
+A modification to the original models of Oren--Nayar was later proposed by \citet{FUJII}, who noted that the fullON model can be reasonably approximated via simple modification of the coefficients of the QON model (this \emph{Fujii QON} model is the dot-dashed bright red curve in Figure~\ref{fig:brdf_plots}).
+This model improves upon QON---incorporating a tinted interreflection component, eliminating excessive forward scattering, and eliminating the dark ring artifact---but still suffers from the energy loss issue of the fullON and QON models.
+Fujii thus proposed a second, simplified qualitative model that we term the \emph{Fujii Oren--Nayar} model or FON, which we discuss in detail in Section~\ref{sec:FON}.
+The FON model is the dashed darker red curve in Figure~\ref{fig:brdf_plots}.
+This model was designed to closely match the shape of the fullON model at lower computational cost while reducing energy loss and fixing the discontinuity artifact.
+While this model is brighter than fullON in most cases, it is also energy conserving.
+However, the FON model still does not preserve energy and thus still appears to darken for high roughness values (and thus fails a white-furnace test). \citet{FUJII} also presented a numerical comparison of all these models, which matches our Figure~\ref{fig:brdf_plots}.\footnote { Note, the light green curve \emph{Footnote QON} corresponds to this footnote in \citet{OrenNayar94}: \begin{displayquote}\itshape Discrepancies caused by the lack of the interreflection component in the qualitative model can be partially compensated by replacing the constant 0.33 in coefficient A with~0.57. \end{displayquote} } This plot therefore also serves as a check that our interpretation of the FON model is correct, since the statement of it was somewhat unclear.